coding-for-reproducible-research/CfRR_Courses/individual_modules/section_landing_pages/regression_analysis_with_R.md

 # Introduction to Regression with R
 ## Overview
-Welcome to **Regression Analysis in R: Adapting to Varied Data Types**.
-Our aim is to build on your understanding of simple linear regression and expand this framework to enable you to analyse a broad range of data and answer more complex questions.
+Welcome to **Introduction to Regression with R**.
+Our aim is to provide you with a comprehensive introduction to the statistical tool regression and how to perform these analyses in R.

 ## Course Objectives

 By the end of this session you will be able to:

-* understand what a generlised linear model is
+* describe what regression is
-* fit a logistic regression models with R
+* fit a range of regression models with R including:
-* select the appropriate regression model for either a continuous or binary outcome
-* include a range of different types of predictor variables in your regression models
+    * simple linear regression
+    * multiple linear regression
+* describe the concept behind hypothesis testing in regression analysis
+* describe and evaluate the assumptions behind hypothesis testing in regression analysis
 * interpret the coefficients of a regression model
+* make predictions from a regression model
+* describe the link between regression and other common statistical tools

 ## Pre-requisite Knowledge